Origin of the use of Chhana in Bengali Sweets

 Sweets made from Chhana

 The majority of sweets in Bengal are made from Chhana.
-The simplest Bengali sandesh is the kanchagolla (literally, `uncooked ball`), that is, hot, sweetened Chhana formed into round balls.
+The simplest Bengali sandesh is the kanchagolla (literally, 'uncooked ball'), that is, hot, sweetened Chhana formed into round balls.
 The term kancha (uncooked) does not indicate a lack of processing by heat after the milk has been curdled.
 The chhana is actually tossed lightly with sugar over low heat and the mastery of a moira is indicated by the complexity of texture he can achieve despite the shortness of the cooking or processing time.
-Some of the best kanchagolla is available from sweet shops around the famous Kali temple in Kolkata
+Some of the best kanchagolla is available from sweet shops around the famous Kali temple in Kolkata's Kalighat neighbourhood.

 In more elaborate incarnations, the Chhana for sandesh can be pressed, dried, flavoured with fruit essences, coloured, cooked to many different consistencies, filled with syrup, blended with coconut or kheer and moulded into a variety of shapes (including those of elephants, conch shells and tigers).

 Fancy confectioners in Kolkata or Dhaka even take proprietary pride in a particular shape or flavour of sandesh as their particular invention.
 The Bengali obsession with this sweet is indicated in the flights of fancy displayed in the naming of different kinds of sandesh.
 Bipradas Mukhopadhyay, writing in 1906, lists more than twenty names, based on form, content, consistency and flavour.
-Among the most memorable are: abaar khabo (I want to eat it again), pranohara (robber of my soul), manoranjan (heart`s delight), nayantara (pupil of my eye) and ahladey putul (pampered doll).
-In the heydays of colonial rule, the British, too, were honoured, as indicated by names such as `good morning` and `Lord Rippon`
+Among the most memorable are: abaar khabo (I want to eat it again), pranohara (robber of my soul), manoranjan (heart's delight), nayantara (pupil of my eye) and ahladey putul (pampered doll).
+In the heydays of colonial rule, the British, too, were honoured, as indicated by names such as 'good morning' and 'Lord Rippon'.
+Sometimes the fame of a sweet is tied to the name of a place, as in the 'kanchagolla of Natore', the 'monda of Muktagachha' and the 'chamcham of Tangail'.

 Thus the use of chhana is in fact like a kind of hallmark of Bengali sweets.
 It is the most favoured medium in the preparation of sweets in Bengal.